Yonaguni (song): Composition

 "Yonaguni" is a reggaeton and alternative reggaeton song.
 Billboards Jessica Ruiz noted Bad Bunny returned to his "vulnerable and emo lyrics" for the "chill" reggaeton song, different from his "newfound alternative perreo sound" of his previous studio albums.
 In the song, Bad Bunny tells his love interest that he will travel to Yonaguni for her if she wants and names a list of things that he is willing to do to get back with her, putting aside the guy she is currently dating.
 The track features reggaeton beats, vocal melodies, and a Japanese-language outro.

 Music video

 Bad Bunny released the music video along with the song.
 Directed by Stillz, it follows the rapper throughout the day, as he tries to forget a love interest.
 Seeking distractions, the protagonist is seen dining alone at a sushi restaurant, walking dogs, practicing martial arts and yoga, getting a Pokémon Go tattoo, and going to a party.
+As of February 2026, the music video has received over 1 billion views.